TL;DR

 -

-- Pay at Hotel (現地決済): Highly Recommended.
-Pay when you arrive to avoid exchange rate fluctuations or online payment failures.
+- Pay at Hotel (現地決済): Pay when you arrive to avoid exchange rate fluctuations or cancellation refund fees.
+Some credit cards offer higher rewards for in-person Japan purchases vs. online.

 -